mazecat2k/mazecat2k/README.md

 Made a newsletter about an industrial visit that took place in Indah water sdn bhd for my assignment which can be found [here](https://github.com/mazecat2k/Assignment-on-Industry-visit-to-IndahWater/blob/main/README.md)

+Learnt how to assemble and disassemble a PC and fulfilled all the required checklist [here](https://github.com/mazecat2k/Assignment-on-pc-assembly/blob/main/README.md)